AladdinT/Mask-Detection-Model/ReadMe.txt

 E-mail: tuhami.10.8@gmail.com

-Built with OpenCV, TensorFlow Keras API & vgg16 pretrained model using a Convolutional neural network in order to detect face masks in static images.
+Built with OpenCV, TensorFlow Keras API & vgg16 pretrained model using a Convolutional Neural Network (CNN) in order to detect face masks in static images.
-The model can be used in Real-time video streams but not ready for production consuming yet.
+The model can be used in Real-time video stream as well but not ready for production consuming yet.
-You can test your own data by inserting the testing images to the directory 'TestYourOwnImages' in this structure:
+You can test your own data by inserting the images to be tested to the directory 'TestYourOwnImages' as of the following structure:
 ```
 TestYourOwnData/
     masked/